codesce/climate-x/README.md

 The backend is using Express as a simple web server handling the two required endpoints (POST /assets/upload and GET /assets).
 Using Express due to familarity and simplicity.

 I have provided an in-memory data store for storing the currently uploaded assets.
-This is a pretty rudimentary implementation, just for demonstration purposes (it should probably be a class but is just functions in a module...)
+This is a pretty rudimentary implementation, just for demonstration purposes.

+The app was built on Windows using Node 24.4.0

 ## Assumptions / Design Choices

 * A company can have multiple of the same asset (where the address, latitude and longitude are all the same values)
-* The table just shows the Asset properties, not company Id or anything else
+* The list just shows the Asset properties, not company Id or anything else
+* The filter on the list is applied on ENTER or on navigation away from the field
 * The model (Asset) is duplicated on both ui and backend - it bleeds through from the database to the ui (which is not ideal but figured it didn't matter too much in this instance)